devforth/adminforth/adminforth/documentation/blog/2025-10-21-context7-setup/index.md

 If you're using github copilot, you can:
 1) In the root of your repository, create the .github directory if it does not already exist.
 2) create a file named `.github/copilot-instructions.md`
-3) Inside new file add:
+3) Inside of new file add:

 ```txt
 Always use context7 when I need code generation, setup or configuration steps, or